 - According to retaining walls: bench terraces and broad field bench terraces, check dams and cross-channel terraces, sloping field terraces.

 - According to the differences in building materials: soil ridge terraces, stone dike terraces, grass ridge terraces, and soil–rock mixed terraces

 - According to rainfall availability and climatic zones: dryland terraces and paddy terraces

 - Based on purpose: agricultural terraces, afforestation terraces, orchard terraces, tea-garden terraces, rubber terraces, and mulberry terraces

 - As per specific location: hill slope terraces and channel terraces.

 BENEFITS OF TERRACE FARMING :

-1.Terrace farming boosts water Conservation and runoff reduction: terraces are act as many micro-watersheds across the whole slopes.
-Therefore, directly reshapes micro-topography of hill slopes.
+Terraces act as many micro-watersheds across the whole slope.
+Therefore, it directly reshapes the micro-topography of hill slopes.
 These factors enhance the efficiency of rainwater harvesting by changing hydrological pathways.
-Even, Practice of terrace farming increases soil roughness and creates voids so that water droplet penetrates.
-Thus, increases water holding capacity and soil moisture.
+Even, Practice of terrace farming increases soil roughness and creates voids so that water droplets penetrate.
+Thus, it increases water holding capacity and soil moisture.